algoseekgit/algoseek-connector/docs/algoseek_connector/tutorials/datasets.rst

     pip install algoseek-connector

-Before start using the library, it is necessary to set the credentials to access data sources.
+Before using the library for the first time, it is required to set the credentials to access data sources.
 The recommended way to do this is through environment variables.
 The following list contains some of the most common variables:

     ALGOSEEK__ARDADB__HOST
-        The IP address of the ArdaDB instance.
+        The ArdaDB host IP address.
     ALGOSEEK__ARDADB__PORT
         The port used in the connection.
 If not set, port 8123 is used.
     ALGOSEEK__ARDADB__USER
-        The username for DB login.
+        The username to authenticate into ArdaDB.
     ALGOSEEK__ARDADB__PASSWORD
-        The ArdaDB user' password.
+        The password to authenticate into ArdaDB.
     ALGOSEEK__S3__PROFILE
         A profile name defined in `~/.aws/credentials` with access to Algoseek S3 datasets.
 If this variable is defined, ALGOSEEK__S3__ACCESS_KEY_ID and